Bronzes looted from Beijing palace return to China

 "It shows that China is now in a position to win back these treasures," Cheng said.

 The bronzes had been owned by the French fashion designer Yves Saint Laurent and were put up for auction in 2009 following his death.
 China strongly protested the sale and the auction was botched after a Chinese businessman refused to honor his winning bid of $40 million.

-They were later acquired by the family of Kering Group CEO Francois-Henri Pinault, whose company owns a stable of luxury brands that includes Gucci and Saint Laurent, as well as the auction house Christies.
+They were later acquired by the Pinault family, whose company owns a stable of luxury brands that includes Gucci and Saint Laurent, as well as the auction house Christies.

 For Kering, formerly known as PPR, the donation is a smart PR move that shows respect for Chinese consumers who often feel slighted by Western luxury brands that do little to cater to their sensibilities, said Shaun Rein, managing director of China Market Research Group.

 "It shows respect and shows that Kering is a friend of China," Rein said.

 That also reflects the values of newly rich Chinese, who take it as a point of pride to buy or bid on remnants of China's cultural heritage that have flowed overseas from porcelain vases to rare manuscripts.

 Macau casino billionaire Stanley Ho blazed a trail for the Pinault family with his own purchase of the horse's head from the Qing bronze zodiac in 2007 for $8.9 million that prevented it from being auctioned off by Sotheby's.
 Ho donated the piece to the Chinese government and it is displayed in a Beijing museum.